Go Ad-Free

 The bottom line is complicated in theory, but (luckily) simpler in practice.
 To benefit both your heart and your bones, be sure to exercise every day.
 That gives your bones the resistance they need to stay strong, and it keeps your heart pumping and your blood vessels in shape.

 Also, eat a varied diet with lots of vegetables and nuts, along with some dairy products if you tolerate them.
-You can get adequate calcium from almonds, beans, broccoli, bok choy, corn tortillas, kale, mustard greens, spinach and Swiss chard.
+You can get adequate calcium from almonds, beans, broccoli, bok choy, corn (not flour) tortillas, kale, mustard greens, spinach and Swiss chard.
 Tofu is a good source, too.
 If you are not vegetarian, add canned salmon and sardines, with the bones.

 Either the Mediterranean diet or the DASH diet will make all this easier.
 If you’d like to learn more about these dietary approaches, you might want to read our book, The People’s Pharmacy Quick & Handy Home Remedy.
 It describes how to follow these diets.
 You might also want to listen to our Show 752: Bone Vitality, in which we discuss how to strengthen bones through diet rather than through calcium supplements.